 The hacker can use this attack to impersonate one of the parties, misrepresenting them or even tricking the recipient into disclosing confidential information.
 The recipient would not be

-able tell whether the email message which has been sent to him is altered.
-With encryption, you can preserve the authentication of an email as your messages will not be able to be tampered with.
+able to tell whether the email message which has been sent to him has been altered.
+With encryption, you can preserve the authentication of an email, as your messages will not be able to be tampered with.

 4. Identity Theft